rishinrahim/machine_learning/README.md

 # Machine Learning

-A repository to record my learning as a Machine learning Engineer
+A repository to record my learnings as a Machine learning Engineer

 ## Contents